emscripten-core/emscripten/site/source/docs/compiling/Building-Projects.rst

 Manually using emcc
 ===================

-The :ref:`Tutorial` showed how :ref:`emcc <emccdoc>` can be used to compile single files into JavaScript. *Emcc* can be used in all the other ways you would expect of *gcc*:
+The :ref:`Tutorial` showed how :ref:`emcc <emccdoc>` can be used to compile single files into JavaScript. *Emcc* can also be used in all the other ways you would expect of *gcc*:

 ::